The history of The Bassinage Technique and why there is no direct translation

 This process was an insider secret to the incredible gluten development technique open structure of icon Sourdough bread that was inspiring the world.
 To increase hydration and get a more open crumb it is best to add more water just a little bit at a time.
 Should it be water 1 & water 2?
 She tried this but it wasn’t a doing action.
 Could she use the word watering the dough?
 No, this sounded like gardening.
 Was it hydrating 1 & 2 .. and maybe 3 and 4?
 Perhaps… and so she remembered the way she was taught in the bakery in France as she grew up.
 Eau de bassinage, like autolyse is an old French technique.

 It translates as bathing water or drenching water.
 It derives from baigner meaning to bathe or se baigner meaning to swim.
 She googled the term, checked hashtags on Instagram, Twitter, Facebook found no English reference whatsoever to the term bassinage.
 It was risky to introduce a word like this her editor advised.
 It’s not an accepted term.
 She suggested trying to find another term, but Vanessa stuck to her description.
 To begin to acknowledge the origins of the technique, she wanted the roots of this process to remain a French technique.
 With so much cultural appropriation she felt this was the only way to preserve the authenticity of the technique.

 Bassinage is now officially incorporated into the English language structure of Sourdough baking.

 It is a very traditional technique, but what is really important to remember is that the ” eau de bassinage” ( the water) is removed from the total water in the formula.

-So if you have a total of 800g of water in the formula with 50g bassinage then you will mix 750g of the water in initially with the flour then add the 50g in gradually at the later stage during the bulk fermentation stage.
+So if you have a total of 800g of water in the formula with 50g bassinage then you will mix 750g of water initially with the flour, then add the 50g gradually at a later stage during the bulk fermentation stage.